9th June, 2026

 Or you can cheat and use our free havs calculator (we won't tell anyone!).

 Well, because you need to take ACTION.
 The EAV is an action value.
-Any vibration exposure over this value increased the risk of hand-arm vibration syndrome (HAVS).
+Any vibration exposure over this value increases the risk of hand-arm vibration syndrome (HAVS), which is painful and irreversible, so it's best avoided!

 Actions could include: